The Slingbag From Japan that Completed Two Successful Crowdfunding Campaigns

 “We design this bag in Japan and produce in Taiwan.
 We are trying to ramp up our operations so that we can enter the US market as well as other Western countries.
 The Kickstarter and Indiegogo campaigns prove there is demand.”

-“Our target market is mostly men and women between ages 20-40 that are active in life with activities such as walking, travelling, cycling, and exploring nature,” he says.
+“Our target market is mostly men and women between ages 20-40 that are active in life with activities such as walking, traveling, cycling, and exploring nature,” he says.

 “However, no matter the function, gender, or age, based on statistics from Japan this is a product for all the world to use without being put in a certain box.”